An explosion followed by a graphite fire

-At the same time, the graphite ignited : gas and radioactive dust were issued for 10 days.
+At the same time, the graphite ignited : gas and radioactive dust were released for 10 days.
 The intense heat in the core that was not longer evacuated maintained the fire.
 This heat was mainly due to radioactive decay of short lived fission products.
-The heat decreased, but still corresponded to tens of thousands of kilowatts at the end of a week.
+The heat decreased slowly, still corresponding to tens of thousands of kilowatts at the end of a week.

 The upper part of the reactor stood in open air.
 From April 27 to May 10, 5000 tons of materials (sand, boron, clay, lead…) were dumped by helicopter to cover the reactor.

 It took six serious human errors to cause disaster: two voluntary violations of standing orders, a failure to comply with the planned test procedure and three voluntary disabling of automatic protections.
 The accident would not have happened if only one of six errors had not occurred.